nfc-tools/libnfc/README.md

 Installation
 ============

 See the file `INSTALL` for configure, build and install details.
+It is included in the archive but when using the repo must be generated using

+    autoreconf -is

 Additionnally, you may need to grant permissions to your user to drive your device.
 Under GNU/Linux systems, if you use udev, you could use the provided udev rules.